NCIP/labviewer/esb/deploy-src/ccts/src/README.txt

 3)Please replce the #REPLACE_THIS_VALUE# in install.properties files with the values specific to your environment

+4)Please set the properties in the service-deploy.properties to the correct values for your environment.
+These properties are for registering the index service.

 4)Do ant -p for available targets